 - 1. MSDE recommends that the State funding formula established in the Infants and Toddlers Act of 2002 be continued as a mandatory mechanism for directing State funds to local Infants and Toddlers Programs based on the number of children and families served, and that State funding meets the 20% share of the total cost of the Program. - 2.
-With the federal ARRA funding ending on September 30, 2011, the Maryland Infants and Toddlers Program requires additional funding to expand on what is recognized as a national exemplar birth-through-five system of services. - 3.
-MSDE recommends that a portion of any additional State funding target the building of a local, statewide infrastructure to support a birth through five seamless, comprehensive system of coordinated services.
-The targeted funding would serve as the catalyst for a local jurisdiction to integrate service delivery models for infants, toddlers, and preschool children served under an IFSP, Extended IFSP, and Individualized Education Program (IEP).
-A coordinated birth through five system of services would: incorporate evidence-based early childhood intervention and education practices; support access to age-appropriate early childhood curricula; promote a framework for school readiness beginning at birth; provide intra- and interagency professional development; assure that families/parents are provided with intensive support and training needed to support their child and strengthen family cohesiveness; and maximize the use of federal, State, and local funding to ensure sustainability of the local birth through five system of services. - 4.
-Local school systems are responsible for providing special education and related services to 3 through 5 year olds with disabilities served on an Individualized Education Plan (IEP).
-Currently, there is no dedicated State funding of COMAR 13A.05.02.01, requiring funds for preschool special education services.
-Essential to building a birth through five system of services, funding should be included. - 5.
-At this time, there is no mechanism in place to identify exactly what State and local dollars are used to help support children in the preschool special education system.
-Only federal dollars are restricted to the Program.
-Therefore, the SICC strongly urges budget language that would improve the reporting requirement of local school systems, targeted at identifying and reporting all dollars allocated to support preschool children with disabilities, ages three through five.
+With the federal ARRA funding ending on September 30, 2011, the Maryland Infants and Toddlers Program requires additional funding to expand on what is recognized as a national exemplar birth-through-five continuous and comprehensive system of services. - 3.
+MSDE recommends that a portion of any additional State funding target the building of a local, jurisdiction-wide infrastructure to support a birth through five seamless, comprehensive system of coordinated services.
+The targeted funding would serve as the catalyst for a local jurisdiction to integrate service delivery models for infants, toddlers, and preschool children served through an IFSP, Extended IFSP, or an Individualized Education Program (IEP).
+A coordinated birth through five system of services would: incorporate early childhood intervention and education practices based on peer-review research; support access to age-appropriate early childhood curricula; promote a framework for school readiness beginning at birth; provide intra- and interagency professional development and programmatic collaboration between programs and public and private agencies; assure that families/parents are provided with intensive support and training needed to support their child and strengthen family cohesiveness; and maximize the use of federal, State, and local funding to ensure sustainability of the local birth through five system of services.